Hadozee Name Generator

 It is common for hadozees to form tight-knit communities with as many as thirty of their kind.
 These modest clans spend much of their time together, relying on one another for basic needs like food, shelter, education, and training.
 Most hadozees wait to find their mate until near the end of their traveling days.
 Once paired with a partner, they often raise their children communally within their clans, allowing the parents to pursue a few more final adventures while still able.

-Though they live within their respective groups, hadozees are hospital to others of their kind.
+Though they live within their respective groups, hadozees are hospitable to others of their kind.
 They take great joy in exchanging stories of their travels and learning clever trade secrets.
 Hadozees are also model house guests and tenants, maintaining their living quarters exceptionally well, often leaving the space in better condition than when they found it.